 Ciudad Obregon: Shad Kember and Duncan Beckett continue in their fifth month of nightly meetings following the distribution of John 3:16 texts at the end of December.
 They appreciate help given by brethren from Hermosillo and other parts from time to time.
 Attendance by those who have professed since the work started, and by unbelievers, continues.
 God continues to work in the salvation of souls.
 Teaching is being given to the new believers as well in the meetings, and a baptism is planned for early May.

-Ixtapa: The annual conference was held the first weekend in May with excellent attendance and appreciated ministry given by Jason Wahls, Paul Thiessen, Dan Harvey, Marcus Cain, Carlos Gallegos (Coapinole), and Randy Polley (Ixtapa).
+Ixtapa: The annual conference was held the first weekend in May with excellent attendance and appreciated ministry given by Jason Wahls, Paul Thiessen, Marcus Cain, Carlos Gallegos (Coapinole), and Randy Polley (Ixtapa).
 Saturday night, Chucho Gomez (Zamora) shared in the gospel before three young men were baptized.
 A teenage girl from Tepic, whose older brother is in assembly fellowship, attended both Zamora and Ixtapa conferences, and on the Monday after the Ixtapa conference professed faith in Christ.

 Veracruz: Gospel meetings commenced in the small town of Cotaxtla on April 25 with John Nesbitt and Marcus Cain.
 Daniel Mendoza (Ixtapa) joined brother Nesbitt for the second week.
 The attendance has been encouraging with some unbelievers attending nightly.
 The believers in the port of Veracruz appreciated ministry given by brother Cain during his visit.